d-k-bo/python-gotify/README.md

 ```

 **Note:** For most things you need to create a new client and set `client_token` accordingly.

+This module tries to implement every endpoint of the gotify API as an instance method of the `gotify` class.
+If you use only one gotify instance, you can use the module-level functions instead, which then use an internal `gotify` object.

 More details about the capabilities of gotify's API can be found in its [API documentation](https://gotify.net/api-docs).